trlafleur/Moteino-PI2-Gateway/README.md

 # Moteino-PI2-Gateway
-This PCB will interface a Moteion or a RFM69H(W) radio to a Raspberry PI2
+This PCB will interface a Moteino or a RFM69H(W) radio to a Raspberry PI2

 Raspberry PI2 Gateway board.